pypa/cibuildwheel/README.md

 _9 September 2020_

 - 🌟 Add Python 3.9 support!
 This initial support uses release candidate builds.
-You should can preparing your library for Python 3.9 now, ahead of the official release. (#382)
+You can start publishing wheels for Python 3.9 now, ahead of the official release. (#382)

   Minor note - if you're building PPC64LE wheels, the manylinux image pinned